 Then there are those lovely unexpected bonuses of going green…like saving money and boondocking longer and more comfortably!

-Here are some of the ways we have found to green up Windy and our lifestyle:
+Some of the ways we’ve found to green up Windy:

 All things USB – Solio makes a rad collection of solar lights and mini solar chargers perfect for hiking, in the car or carrying in your hand/man bag.
 This keeps our cell phones, cameras, tablets and etc. charged on the go.
 These are also perfect for over seas travel.
 You don’t have to worry about power adapters or burning up your gear if you bring your own power with you!